Jump To the Part You Need

 Unfortunately, they answered NO to all these questions.
 In fact, if you want to enforce your contract, you must answer YES to all the comments above.
 Contracts scare the hell out of Chinese manufacturing companies so those who engage in one are the real deal (usually).

 Usually though, issues pertaining to Chinese products come in three:

 Once you have an issue, the contract is the only thing that can rescue you, but to avoid having an issue, all three are required.

 Our clients always ask, which contracts are the best to have.
 We usually recommend the following three (in English and Chinese from a Chinese law firm):

-- NNN/NDA Agreements: NNN Agreements aim to protect the confidentiality of your product and to prevent your Chinese manufacturer from competing with you or circumventing you.
+- NNN/NDA Agreements: NNN Agreements aim to protect the confidentiality of your product and to prevent your Chinese contract manufacturing from competing with you or circumventing you.

-- OEM Agreements: You need an OEM Agreement after you chose a Chinese manufacture, it contains all the substantive provisions of the NNN Agreements.
+- OEM Agreements: You need an OEM Agreement after you chose a Chinese manufacturing company, it contains all the substantive provisions of the NNN Agreements.

 - China Trademarks: You should register your brand name and/or your product names and logos as trademark(s) in China, even if you will not be selling your product in China.

 In addition, when you create the OEM, adding a paragraph that states the factory will be doing new product development for the company, but such company will own all the IPs.
 Also, you will need language about mold ownership, and you absolutely must pay for the molds.